Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-4/repeating-code-with-while-loops.md

    local loopingPart
    ```

-2. Set the variable to the looping part by typing `= workspace.LoopingPart` on the same line.
+2. Set the variable to the looping part by typing `= workspace.loopingPart` on the same line.
 Remember that the `=` operator sets the value of a variable to whatever is on the right of it.

    ```lua
    -- Changes the color of LoopingPart every few seconds